hendrikmolder/kalahbot/README.md

 1. Install Lua
 2. Install Luarocks using `sudo apt-get install luarocks` or `brew install luarocks` if you have home brew installed.
-3. Navigate into the `lua-agent` directory and install dependencies using `luarocks make --local`.
+3. Navigate into the `lua-agent` directory and install dependencies using `luarocks make --local rockspecks/<choose the latest rockspec>`.

 ### Project structure